 As I do each month, I would like to begin month ten with a little pep-talk on preparedness.
-We all know that power outages, wildfires, storms, floods, and other disasters can happen anywhere at anytime.
-Although first responders do their best when it comes to mobilizes their resources to assist victims, if the disaster is major, there will be a lot of families in need of assistance.
+We all know that power outages, wildfires, storms, floods, and other disasters can happen anywhere at any time.
+Although first responders do their best when it comes to mobilizing their resources to assist victims, if the disaster or disruptive event is major, there will be a lot of families in need of assistance.

 Wouldn’t it be better to rely on your own resources instead?

 Being an optimist, I can only assume that if you made it this far in the 12 Months of Prepping Series, you are well on your way to becoming self-sufficient in an emergency.
 I know this from the many emails, comments and questions I receive each and every week, and for that I am gratified,